actions/cache/README.md

   ```
   Please note that this will create a new cache on every run and hence will consume the cache [quota](#cache-limits).

-- **Use cache across feature branches** - Reusing cache across feature branches is not allowed today to provide cache [isolation](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache).
+#### Use cache across feature branches
+Reusing cache across feature branches is not allowed today to provide cache [isolation](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache).
 However if both feature branches are from same base branch, a good way to achieve this is to ensure that the base branch has a cache.
 This cache will then be consumable by both feature branches.

 ## Contributing
 We would love for you to contribute to `actions/cache`, pull requests are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.